• Skip to primary navigation

 Saffron is an exceptionally expensive spice I know, and it’s certainly not something you would use every day, it’s a festive treat.
 However you can make this bread with other flavour additions, see my tips below.

 This bread is very simple to make if you just follow the step-by-step guide.
-The results are really impressive, I urge you to give it a try.
+The result is really impressive, I urge you to give it a try.

 Saffron & Cinnamon Star